kongyew/greenplum-spark-jdbc/README.md

 (1 row)
 ```

+## Performance Limitations:
+Apache Spark provides parallel data transfer to Greenplum via JDBC driver and this data transfer process works between Greenplum master host and Spark workers.
+Thus, the performance constraints are limited as it is not using the high speed data transfer features provided by Greenplum gpfdist protocol.

 ## Conclusions
 In summary, Greenplum works seamlessly with Apache Spark by using Postgresql JDBC driver.
-Apache Spark provides parallel data transfer to Greenplum via JDBC driver and this data transfer process works between Greenplum master host and Spark workers.
-Thus, the performance constraints are limited as it is not using the high speed data transfer features provided by Greenplum gpfdist protocol

 ## License
-Apache
+MIT